 Power If enabled, use the Beginning of Day and Work Period sections to configure the daily times and work periods.
-Enables to cool the fan and processor heat management to adjust the system Thermal Management performance, noise, and temperature.
+Thermal Management Enables to cool the fan and processor heat management to adjust the system performance, noise, and temperature.
 By default, the Optimized option is selected.
-Enables to block entering Sleep (S3) mode in the operating system.
-Block Sleep Default: OFF Lid Switch Enable Lid Switch Enables or disables the Lid Switch Default: ON Power On Lid Open When enabled, allows the system to power up from the off state whenever the lid is opened.
-Default: ON Intel Speed Shift Technology Enable or disable the Intel Speed Shift Technology support.
+Block Sleep Enables to block entering Sleep (S3) mode in the operating system.
+Default: OFF Lid Switch Enable Lid Switch Enables or disables the Lid Switch lid is opened.

+Power On Lid Open When enabled, allows the system to power up from the off state whenever the

+Intel Speed Shift Technology Enable or disable the Intel Speed Shift Technology support.